mahynski/pychemauth/docs/index.rst

 Explanations and Interpretations
 ################################

-:py:mod:`pychemauth.analysis.inspect` provides a number of tools and wrappers for model inspection methods.
-For example:

-* :py:func:`Partial dependence plots` illustrate the dependence of the response variable, :math:`\vec{y}`, and each of its features (columns in :math:`\mathbf{X}`) by averaging over the values of the rest of the features.
-See `scikit-learn's discussion <https://scikit-learn.org/stable/modules/partial_dependence.html>`_ for more information.
-* :py:func:`Permutation feature importance` is an inspection method that describes the importance of a feature based on how much more poorly a fitted model performs when it is shuffled.
-This is model agnostic, but can be strongly influenced by strongly correlated features.
-See `scikit-learn's discussion <https://scikit-learn.org/stable/modules/permutation_importance.html#permutation-feature-importance>`_ for more information.

 While examination of loadings, for example, is one way to understand commonly employed chemometric tools, more complex models require more complex tools to inspect these "black boxes".

 * `SHAP <https://shap.readthedocs.io/en/latest/>`_ - "(SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
 It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions."
 Its model-agnostic nature means that this can be employed to explain any model or pipeline.